How to Add Automatic Subtitles to Videos: The Complete 2026 Guide

 4. Click "Transcribe"

-5. VidNotes processes the video automatically
+5. VidNotes processes the video

 Via Chrome Extension:

-1. Navigate to any YouTube video
+1. Open any YouTube video

-2. Click VidNotes extension icon
+2. Click the VidNotes icon

 3. Click "Transcribe this video"

-4. View transcript in side panel
+4. Read the transcript in the side panel

 Step 3: Review and Edit Transcript

-Accuracy Check:
+Accuracy check:

-Pro Tips:
+Tips:

-• Add punctuation for better readability
+• Add punctuation for readability

 • Break long sentences into shorter subtitle segments